Rikkopanda/Oester_zwammen_meet_en_regel/README.md

 # how to install
-project is done on Linux
+project is done on Linux pc

+git clone git@github.com:Rikkopanda/Oester_zwammen_meet_en_regel.git

-the server is made in docker container node-red is run on the server
+the server is made in docker container, using docker compose

+node-red is run on the server

 # dependencies